All Episodes

 Remarkable call for that long ago.

-And I said that it is hominid on the left, Looking down from orbit.
+And I said that it is hominid on the left, looking down from orbit.

-Sea Lion on the right.
+Sea lion on the right.

-Sea Lion on the right, and I further said, and I backed it up with some extraordinary numbers there at the UN, that there was another example in the solar system of this identical imagery, which is tonight just a few thousand miles away from us in a place called Cairo, Egypt.
+And I further said, and I backed it up with some extraordinary numbers there at the UN, that there was another example in the solar system of this identical imagery, which is tonight just a few thousand miles away from us in a place called Cairo, Egypt.

-May I ask just a sort of for-the-record question?
+May I ask just a sort of for the record question?

 Sure.